africacodeacademy-erp2024/benita-profile/skills.md

 ## Programming Languages

-- Language 1
+- Java - used it
-- Language 2
+- C++- Created management systems
-- Language 3
+- C#- created desktop applications

 ## Frameworks and Libraries

-- Framework/Library 1
+- .NET Framework- created C# desktop applications
-- Framework/Library 2
+- Bootstrap - used it for css
-- Framework/Library 3
+- NetBeans- created java desktop applications

 ## Tools and Technologies

-- Tool/Technology 1
+- Visual Studio Code- used it to code html css javascript and php
-- Tool/Technology 2
+- Netbeans- used it to code java projects
-- Tool/Technology 3
+- Visual Studio 2022 - ucreated C# desktop applications